guikarai/LinuxONE-crypto-utils/index.md

 To make use of the libica hardware support for cryptographic functions, you must install the libica version 3.0 package.
 Obtain the current libica version 3.0 as an RPM package from your distribution provider for automated installation.
 ```
 [root@ghrhel74crypt ~]# yum install libica-utils
-Loaded plugins: langpacks, product-id, search-disabled-repos, subscription-manager
-This system is not registered with an entitlement server.
-You can use subscription-manager to register.
-rhel74                                                                                                                                                                           | 4.1 kB  00:00:00
-rhel74Suppl                                                                                                                                                                      | 4.1 kB  00:00:00
-Package libica-3.0.2-2.el7.s390x already installed and latest version
-Nothing to do
 ```

 After the libica utility is installed, use the icaiinfo command to check on the CPACF feature code enablement.
 If the Crypto Enablement feature 3863 is installed, you will see that besides SHA, other algorithms are available with hardware support.
 The icainfo command displays which CPACF functions are supported by the implementation inside the libica library.
 Issue the following command to show that the device driver loaded how which cryptographic algorithms will be accelerated and hardware or software way.